karlseguin/the-little-redis-book/en/redis.md

 ## On Windows

 Redis itself doesn't officially support Windows, but there are options available.
-You wouldn't run these in production, but I've never experienced any limitations while doing development.
+You wouldn't run Redis in production, but I've never experienced any limitations while doing development.

 A port by Microsoft Open Technologies, Inc. can be found at <https://github.com/MSOpenTech/redis>.
 As of this writing the solution is not ready for use in production systems.